hikeventures/hikeventures.github.io/_posts/2014-11-15-layering-clothing-for-packrafting.markdown

 A dry suite is the most expensive item in our Clothing Layering System.
 The [Anfibio Packsuite](http://www.packrafting-store.de/Clothing/Anfibio-Packsuit::378.html) is our dry suite.
 It's reasonably priced compared to other products and works quite well for us so far.
 You have to adjust the collar when you buy a new one so it snugs nicely around your throat.

 ## Your Layering System?
 Which layering system do you have?
 Can you recommend or would exchange any of the items described above?
-Leave a comment below!

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/14057310391" title="Grensmaas Packrafting-27"><img src="https://farm8.staticflickr.com/7316/14057310391_1452e3b082_b.jpg" width="1024" height="683" alt="Grensmaas Packrafting-27"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>